 Lia is a creative polymath, based in London.
-She is the founder and director of Noema, a UK-based organization working internationally to deliver place mapping and strategic cultural planning projects.
+She is the founder and director of Noema, a UK-based organization working globally to deliver place mapping and strategic cultural planning projects.
 Internationally recognized as a leader in the field of cultural urban development, she has worked for more than twenty-five years with civic leaders, urban designers, architects and arts organisations to provide creative and integrated solutions for making places more liveable, attractive and cohesive.

 An inspiring public speaker, she lectures regularly on cultural planning in universities across Europe.
 In the UK, from 2007 to 2013, she was module leader at City University, London, where she delivered the Culture and Regeneration module as part of the MA in Culture, Policy and Management.